assamite/TwatBot/README.rst

 TwatBot
 ==========

-TwatBot is a twitter bot built for a course "Computational foundations of lingquistic creativity" held in University of Helsinki, fall 2014.
+TwatBot is a twitter bot built for a course "Computational foundations of linguistic creativity" held in University of Helsinki, fall 2014.

 TwatBot generates color names based on the knowledge it has on different colors,